Last Updated on

 What About 100% Pure Suet?

-Commercial suet blocks that are 100% suet without any additions are less common.
-100% suet will melt in hot weather unfortunately.
+Commercial suet blocks that are 100% pure suet without any additions are less common.
+Pure suet will melt in hot weather unfortunately.
 Melted suet can coat a bird’s feathers and cause them serious problems.
 Dripping suet can also make a mess.
 So this is something to use ONLY in cold weather.
+(I store any leftover in a cool basement in warmer months.)

 I purchased some of these blocks to try out this winter.
-Three of my five suet feeders contain the more common suet with the extra seed or nuts included.
+Two of my five suet feeders contain the more common suet with extra seed and nuts included.
 One contains a Nutsie block.
-The fifth has a pure suet block.
-So far, the woodpeckers seem quite content to eat this suet at about the same rate as they eat the other types of suet.
-So far, I haven’t noticed a particular preference for the pure suet.
+The final two have a pure suet block.
+So far, the woodpeckers seem quite content to eat this pure suet at about the same rate as they eat the other types of suet.
+Other birds are not as thrilled with this suet and seem to strongly prefer suet with additions like peanuts.

 What About “No-Melt” Suet?